nfortune/A-Short-Guide-to-Using-Python-For-Data-Analysis-In-Experimental-Physics/696psritujo.md

 filename = 'Calibration_650nm.csv'    # replace with the name of your csv data file filefolder = ''                       # use this if your data file is in the same folder as your python program
 #filefolder = 'data/'                 # use this if data file is in a subfolder called data ('relative' address)
-#filefolder = '/Users/nfortune/data'  # use this if data file is in a
+#filefolder = '/Users/nfortune/data'  # use this if data file is in a dif

 data_file = filefolder + filename